zdelrosario/data-science-curriculum/exercises/e-windows-wsl.md

 ## Use WSL in RStudio
 <!-- ------------------------- -->

 You just did all this hard work setting up WSL; now let's make sure to use those efforts in RStudio!
-Click the following buttons:
+Open RStudio and click the following buttons:

 `Tools > Global Options > Terminal`